 There are millions of NGOs around the world, which differ vastly in scale, capacity and organisation.
-To establish a sample, I chose to analyse the 2013 edition of the Top 100 NGOs, a list of what the Global Journal considers to be the most impactful, innovative and sustainable NGOs.
+To establish a sample, I chose to analyse the 2013 edition of the Top 100 NGOs, a list of what The Global Journal considers to be the most impactful, innovative and sustainable NGOs.
 I chose to work with this list not necessarily because I endorse it, but because it provides a reasonable sample.
 (One organisation was left out of the study because no data, other than the location of its headquarters, could be collected.)

 To compile the data, the following variables were considered: the location of headquarters and activity of the NGOs; the gender, ethnicity and educational qualifications of Board members; and selected professional affiliations of Board members.
 Other data such as age, ability and funding were not included for practical reasons: time and resources.

 I chose to adopt categories that are broad and therefore imperfect.
 Roughly speaking, I divided the world continentally.
 With respect to ethnic descent, I used categories that are similarly continental.
-In the case of people of African descent, it proved more difficult to apply a single model.
+In the case of people of black African descent, it proved more difficult to apply a single model.
 In certain respects, I considered them to be a single group but wherever relevant I separated them out regionally.
 In general, I opted for ‘ethnicity’ rather than ‘race’ because it is the term most frequently used on national censuses.

 With regard to gender, the conventional use of two genders was considered because no transgender individuals were identified (either by the NGOs or through my research); considering other genders is beyond my competence.